OlivierDevMaster/prokid-preview/docs/professional-subscription-system.md

 ## Subscription Statuses

-The system tracks the following subscription statuses (matching Stripe):
+The system tracks the following subscription statuses using the `subscription_status` enum type (matching Stripe):

 - `active` - Subscription is active and paid
 - `trialing` - Subscription is in trial period